tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

-Second, especially for the time without the colored noise, we can see that apart from a couple splines that are the closest in time and period to the true slow slip events (SSEs) arctangents, most splines that are non-zero in one station are (close to) zero at the other, even though we know that both stations experience the same signal (only with a slightly varying amplitude).
+Second, especially for the time without the colored noise, we can see that apart from a couple splines that are the closest in time and period to the true slow slip events (SSEs) hyperbolic tangents, most splines that are non-zero in one station are (close to) zero at the other, even though we know that both stations experience the same signal (only with a slightly varying amplitude).